“As soon as I saw you I knew an adventure was about to happen.” Winnie the Pooh

 Putting these words into a daily practice is exactly where I want to be for the remainder of my life.
 It’s the little things…always the little things.
 Abby’s unexpected death has made this crystal clear to me.

-If Abby could be a fruit, I think she might be a papaya.
+If Abby could be a fruit, I think she would be a papaya.

 Ingredients: 1 pound of firm ripe papaya seeded and finely diced about 2 cups, 1/4 cup each of red onion and red bell pepper (I used yellow), 1 thinly slice scallion, 1 tablespoon each of fresh lime and lemon juice, 1 teaspoon of chile of your choice (our author suggests habanero, I used jalapeno) and 1/4 teaspoon of salt.